 The year 2006 was a year of transition, as the services previously provided through Gateway Woods Family Services and Apostolic Christian Counseling Services were combined and made available through one new entity.
 A new Board of Directors was appointed for the agency, named Apostolic Christian Counseling and Family Services (ACCFS), and began offering services in October 2006.
 At that time, ACCFS was located at 73 E. Queenwood Road in Morton, IL.
 As a result of the expansion of services, programs and staff, it was recognized that this facility was too small.
 Enabled by significant financial support from many brethren, ACCFS decided to build a new 5000 square foot facility at 515 E. Highland St. in Morton, IL.
 In October 2008, operations were moved to the new facility.
 ACCFS is extremely grateful to God for His providence in providing the necessary staff, facility, and support from the brotherhood for offering counseling and family services.

-In 2014, ACCFS rented office space in Paulding, OH for a counselor.
-From 2006 to 2015, ACCFS has grown from 3 full-time and 5 part-time staff to 10 full-time and 12 part-time staff.
-We have grown from 2 full-time and 2 part-time counselors to 5 full-time and 4 part-time counselors.
-The budget has grown from approximately $500,000 to approximately $1,100,000.
-The number of annual session-hours has grown from approximately 850 to over 2300.
-We thank God for providing the necessary people and financial resources to serve those who are hurting.
+From 2006 to 2017, ACCFS has grown from 3 full-time and 5 part-time staff to 10 full-time and 8 part-time staff.
+We have grown from 2 full-time and 2 part-time counselors to 5 full-time and 2 part-time clinical counselors.
+In 2014, ACCFS rented office space in Paulding, OH for a counselor, and in 2016, we added psychiatry services for central IL clients.
+Our number of annual session-hours has grown from approximately 850 to over 3000.
+During this time, the budget has also grown from $500,000 to approximately $1,300,000.
+We thank God for providing the necessary people and financial resources to be able to continue to serve those who are hurting.